Technolawhere/technolawhere.github.io/_posts/2025-2-4-Arijit-Singh-v.-Codible-Ventures-LLP-2024.md

 * The court noted that the domain names were being squatted upon and nothing more.

-* Court ordered the domain registrars to suspend the domain names arijitsingh.com and arijitsingh.in.
-The court clarified that they would consider transferring the domain names at a later stage.
+* **Court ordered the domain registrars to suspend the domain names arijitsingh.com and arijitsingh.in.
+The court clarified that they would consider transferring the domain names at a later stage**.

+### Whether the actions of the Defendant No. 1, 2 and 7 of disseminating videos that instruct individuals on how to use AI tools to replicate the plaintiff's voice constitutes a violation of his rights?

+* The court observed that Defendant Nos.
+1, 2, and 7 were disseminating videos that instruct individuals on how to use unauthorized AI models to replicate a celebrity’s voice without their consent.

+* The court reasoned that this action cannot be shielded under the right of freedom of speech and expression.

+* **The court determined that the actions of Defendant Nos 1, 2 and 7 constituted a violation of the plaintiff’s rights.
+The court ordered the defendants to edit or remove all references to the plaintiff in those specific videos.**

+### Whether the Plaintiff should be granted an ex-parte ad-interim injunction to prevent further violations of his rights?

+* The court found that the Plaintiff had made a strong **prima facie case** for the grant of an ad-interim injunction, and the **balance of convenience** was in the Plaintiff's favor.

+* The court determined that **giving notice to the defendants would defeat the purpose** of the plaintiff's application.

+* The court reasoned that unless the reliefs were granted, the Plaintiff would suffer **irreparable injury** that could not be compensated in terms of money.

+* The court relied on **Applause Entertainment Private Limited v.
+Meta Platforms Inc** to support the granting of a dynamic injunction.

+* **The court granted an ex-parte ad-interim injunction in favor of the plaintiff**